Shelby Jordan, former offensive lineman for Raiders, Patriots, passes away at 70

 Prior to his NFL career, Jordan led Washington University’s Division III Bears in tackles for three consecutive seasons before being named a Kodak first-team All-American during his senior year.

-The 1972 team captain and Bears MVP is considered the greatest defensive player in the history of the school, and in 1973, he was the first football player in university’s 150 year history to be drafted in the NFL.
+The 1972 team captain and Bears MVP is considered the greatest defensive player in the history of the school, and in 1973, he was the first football player in the university’s 150-year history to be drafted into the NFL.

 In 2013, Jordan was also inducted into the College Football Hall of Fame.